DEQrmichie/heatsource-9/README.md

 HeatSource_Control.csv

 Below are all the input parameters that must be included in the control file.
-Technically the parameters can be in any row as long as the names in column 2 don't change and the parameter values are in column 3.
+Technically the parameters can be in any row as long as the parameter names don't change and the parameter values are in column 3.
 If "USE HEAT SOURCE 8 LANDCOVER METHODS" is TRUE, the model will revert back to heat source 8 methods for landcover sampling methods.
 If FALSE, the direction for each the radial samples (n) measured in